 - The Frizzlife filtration system is a better choice than a faucet water filter.
 Faucet water filters are great in theory, but they all come with their own set of problems that outweigh the pros of using one.

 - Lastly, we like that Frizzlife filters leave essential minerals intact.
 Essential minerals act as pH buffers for better-tasting, healthier water.
 It’s not that you need the minerals since most people get all their minerals from food, it’s that demineralized water is hungry to leach minerals and is often acidic due to its affinity for soaking up carbon dioxide in the air that becomes carbonic acid.

 - We saw no mention of BPA-free plastic parts.
 We’d like to see Frizzlife confirm their parts are BPA-free.

 - The filters are third-party tested to meet NSF Standards 42 & 53

 - We prefer to buy American-made filters when we can

 Overall Score: 8/10

 After reading through the current Frizzlife reviews and inspecting the guts of this system, we’re confident that it’s a reliable system and worth the money.

-Don’t expect it to be reverse osmosis or ionized water quality, but do expect it to be better than what you get with a Brita water pitcher filter.
-Considering the long filter life, Frizzlife requires less upkeep and gives you around-the-clock filtered water on tap.
+Don’t expect it to be reverse osmosis quality, but do expect it to be better than what you get with a Brita water pitcher filter.
+Considering the long filter life, Frizzlife requires less upkeep and gives you round-the-clock filtered water on tap.
 What’s not to love about that?